Neftçala: Economy

 People are mainly employed in manufacturing, fish industry, transportation and service sectors.
-The largest employer operating in Neftcala, Neftcala Industrial Park which includes "Khazar Automobile Plant" by AzerMash.
+The largest employer operating in Neftçala is the Neftçala Industrial Park which includes Khazar Automobile Plant by AzerMash.

 Culture

 Sports

 The city has one professional football team, Neftchala, which has competed in the second-flight of Azerbaijani football, the Azerbaijan First Division, but the team is eliminated after 2 years of championship in the Azerbaijan First Division and not getting the license for competing in the Azerbaijan Premier League.

 Transport

 Public transport

 Neftchala has a large urban transport system, mostly managed by the Ministry of Transportation.

 Education

 Notable residents

 Some of the city's many prestigious residents include: singer Anatollu Ganiyev and World War II hero Aghashirin Jafarov.